Fiserv/Commerce-Hub/docs/Resources/Guides/Global-Currency/DCC-BIN-Rate-Request.md

 # Dynamic Currency Conversion - Rate Request by Issuer

-Commerce Hub's DCC allows a merchant to obtain the specific rate by submitting the `bin` information in the request.
+Commerce Hub's DCC allows a merchant to obtain the issuing bank's rate by submitting the `bin` information in the request.

 ---